Over the Border (1922 film): Plot

-As described in a film magazine, Jen Galbraith (Compson), the daughter of a bootlegger on the Canadian boarder, and Sgt.
+As described in a film magazine, Jen Galbraith (Compson), the daughter of a bootlegger on the Canadian border, and Sgt.
 Tom Flaherty (Moore) of the North-West Mounted Police are in love, and the young woman often begs him to give up his job as a policeman.
 Tom has secretly turned in his resignation, but it is not yet in effect.
 While Jen is riding home through the snow one night she is mistaken for a spy of the moonshiners and is shot at by the police.
 She returns the fire and wounds an officer's horse.
 The police follow a trail that leads to her home with Tom arriving at the bootleggers camp at about the same time and seeking to divert suspicion from his girl.
 Her father and brother are arrested, and Jen turns from her lover in anger.
 The prisoners are freed on bail and plan to ship the liquor across the border into the United States and forfeit their bail.
 A spy is shot by Jen's brother and Sgt.
 Flaherty is sent to follow the slayer through a blizzard.
 Stopping at Jen's home, he is drugged by her father, but Jen carries Tom's sealed orders to the headquarters post.
 Tom follows and pretends that he has the authority to take the prisoner back with him.
 With his commission now expired, he tricks his former fellow officers and aids Jen's brother to escape.
 This brings about a reconciliation between Tom and Jen.